-1. A change in behavior
+1. A sick cat may exhibit changes in behavior

-2. Resistance to touch and wanting to be left alone
+2. Resistance to touch and wanting to be left alone may signal an issue

 If your cat begins growling, swatting or snapping when stroked, touched or moved, that’s a sign something is bothering him.

 3. A sick cat might stick to one sleeping position

 When Siouxsie’s hips are bothering her, she only sleeps on her right side.
 Her left hip is more arthritic than the right one, and I suspect it’s more comfortable for her to sleep on the right side for this reason.

 Because cats know that pain makes them vulnerable, a sick cat will hide so that he can avoid being preyed upon by stronger animals.

 5. Excessive licking of an area might be a sign that something is wrong

 Cats who are hurting will try to bring relief by licking the area that’s bothering them.
 You see this a lot in cats with urinary tract infections or idiopathic cystitis.
 Siouxsie’s sister, Sinéad, had recurring episodes of cystitis (she was very sensitive to stress) and when her bladder was hurting, she licked her stomach bald.